Tired and Emotional

 A Life on the Right of the Left

-Brown’s antecedents were in County Cork.
+Brown’s antecedents were, like mine, in County Cork.
 He was born in poor circumstances at Flat 22, I Block, Peabody Buildings, Duke Street, Lambeth, in his maternal grandmother’s flat built by the Peabody Trust, a housing charity.
 Soon after his birth, his family left and moved to the Peabody Trust block at Peabody Square, Blackfriars Road, Southwark, near Waterloo station.
 His father, also called George Brown, had worked as a grocer’s packer, lorry driver and served in World War I as a chauffeur to senior British Army officers.
 He did not go to university but left school at 15.

 Brown ran as a moderate candidate for the Chairmanship of the Labour League of Youth but at the Labour Party conference in 1937 he was defeated by Ted Willis, a left-wing candidate later known as the television creator of Dixon of Dock Green.
 In 1963, Brown had a drunken argument with actor Eli Wallach on American TV after the JFK assassination when Brown made a fool of himself by claiming a close friendship with Kennedy which never existed.
 Brown taunted Wallach for not knowing who Ted Willis was.